-The increase in net position was mainly due to the collection of property tax revenues being more than total contract services expenses billed to the District by the County in 2016-17.
+The increase in net position was due to increases in property tax and interest income revenues during fiscal year 2019 from Washington County's Local Option Levy Fund.
 The District's net position is considered unrestricted.

 All residents in the District pay additional property taxes for enhanced sheriff's patrol services.
 The taxes were established by a vote of the residents of the District.